OutSystems/docs-support/src/troubleshooting/application-development/mabs-troubleshooting-android.md

 There are two things you can try:

-* Check your plugins documentation to make sure they are being correctly configured
+* Check your plugins documentation to make sure they're being correctly configured

 * Make sure the JSON and/or Plist files are correctly filled